nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 - Add new movie to the movies array
 - Write the updated array to the file

+:bulb: We have added a default image that you can use for new movies that you add to the json file.
+The URL of the image is `/movie-posters/default.jpg`.

 <details>
   <summary>Show suggested solution</summary>